lnls-sirius/bbb-daemon/README.md

 The server keeps a list of all hosts connected to the Controls Group's network.
 Move to the `server/` directory and execute `./run.sh`.

+An `SFTF server is running on PORT 1026`, this service is used to provide the projects defined on the types fields.
+Clients are only able to retrive data from the FTP.
+The server application is responsable to to keep the data up-to-date and fetch is to its clients.

+A `web interface is present on PORT 4850`.
+Flask is the framework of choice for development and Waitress as the WSGI server.

+Flask is a microframework for Python based on Werkzeug, Jinja 2 and good intentions.

+Waitress is meant to be a production-quality pure-Python WSGI server with very acceptable performance.
+It has no dependencies except ones which live in the Python standard library.
+It runs on CPython on Unix and Windows under Python 2.7+ and Python 3.3+.
+It is also known to run on PyPy 1.6.0+ on UNIX.
+It supports HTTP/1.0 and HTTP/1.1.

 ## Qt5 Graphical Interface

 A Qt5 interface to manage types and nodes.
 It connects to the server through a TCP socket and sends requests according to the user actions.
 Move to `client/qt` and run `run.sh`.